GroupEat/groupeat-api/readme.md

 # Local Usage

-## Git commands

-Instead of the usual `git pull` and `git push` commands, use the `art pull` and `art push` commands to interact with the Git repository as it will execute additional needed tasks automatically.

 ## Uncertified certificate

 The SSL certificate used in local development is self-signed in order to be free.
 You can safely ignore your browser warnings about potential security issues and accept the certificate.